Two treks, one loop.

 Standard

-The per-day cost structure follows our published Mardi Himal rates, so a longer combo simply adds days at the same daily logic rather than a mystery premium.
-The full rate structure, the ACAP and TIMS permit fees, and optional add-ons such as a porter all live on the permits and cost page.
+The full fee breakdown, ACAP and TIMS permit costs, and optional add-ons such as a porter all live on the permits and cost page.
 Guaranteed group dates and how to reserve are on fixed departures.

-- Licensed Gurung guide for the full trek
+- Licensed English-speaking local guide for 7 days

 - International flights to Kathmandu or Pokhara

-- Travel insurance (mandatory, must cover heli evacuation)
+- Travel insurance (mandatory, must cover heli evacuation to 4,500 m)

 Before you book.